queueit/KnownUser.V3.Lua/README.md

 Note that setting a custom error response code using `QUEUEIT_ERROR_CODE` is optional.
 If no error code is set, the handler declines to act if an error occurs and the request is let through.

+*[ApacheHandlerUsingConfigFromFile](Examples/ApacheHandlerUsingConfigFromFile.lua)* also supports cookie flags like `HttpOnly` and `Secure`.
+Please refer to details inside the lua file on how to enable this (and when NOT to).

 Then, add the following lines to your Apache httpd configuration, filling in the placeholders denoted by braces (e.g. `{CUSTOMER_ID}`):

 ```apache2